2019–20 Memphis Grizzlies season

-The Grizzlies selected Ja Morant as the second pick in the 2019 NBA draft.
+The Grizzlies selected Ja Morant as the second pick in the 2019 NBA draft, who became their point guard of the future.
 Morant was named the NBA Rookie of the Year following an impressive first season in Memphis.

 The season was suspended by the league officials following the games of March 11 after it was reported that Rudy Gobert tested positive for COVID-19.
 On June 4, the Grizzlies were one of the 22 teams invited to the NBA Bubble.
 On August 15, they fell to the Portland Trail Blazers in the league's first ever play-in game to end the season.

 Draft

-The Memphis Grizzlies hold a first round pick for the 2019 NBA Draft.
-Before the night of the NBA draft lottery, the Grizzlies risked losing their first round pick if it fell outside of the top 8 due to a prior trade with the Boston Celtics.
+The Memphis Grizzlies held a first round pick for the 2019 NBA Draft that coming into it had possible lottery implications.
+Before the night of the NBA draft lottery, the Grizzlies risked losing the selection if it fell outside of the top 8 due to a prior trade with the Boston Celtics.
 However, their sole first round pick rose up six spots in the draft to go from the already safe #8 selection to the second overall pick of the draft.
-On the night before the 2019 NBA draft began, the Grizzlies agreed to trade long-standing point guard Mike Conley Jr. to the Utah Jazz in exchange for Grayson Allen, Jae Crowder, Kyle Korver, a future first round pick, and the Jazz's first round pick this year at #23, although the trade would not be completed until July 6 due to salary cap reasons.
+On the night before the 2019 NBA draft began, the Grizzlies agreed to trade mainstay Mike Conley to the Utah Jazz in exchange for Grayson Allen, Jae Crowder, Kyle Korver, a future first round pick, and the Jazz's first round pick that year at #23, although the trade would not be completed until July 6 due to salary cap reasons.

 With the second pick of the draft, the Grizzlies selected point guard Ja Morant from Murray State University.
 The Grizzlies also received Canadian power forward Brandon Clarke after he was selected by the Oklahoma City Thunder out of Gonzaga with the 21st pick and immediately traded to the Grizzlies for the 23rd pick (via the Utah Jazz), and the Grizzlies' 2024 second round pick.